Quick tools for school, health, and money decisions.

 The result shows an approximate calorie burn for the run you planned or completed.

-Running estimates vary with speed and terrain.
+Running estimates vary with pace, terrain, incline, heat, and running economy.

 How it works